 5. Visual Language*

-We wanted to emphasize the relationship between answering Milestone, completing Activities, and viewing a child's Progress.
+Insights from our Card Sorting and Think Aloud sessions revealed an interdependent relationship between three features; we wanted to emphasize the relationship between answering Milestone, completing Activities, and viewing a child's Progress.

 Bean had many features we wanted to share with users.
 However the longer Onboarding took, the less engaged users became.
 We wanted to encourage users to explore the app as soon as possible.